Your Right to Opt-Out of Sale of Your Personal Information

 Please note that, in order to better safeguard your privacy and the privacy of others, we may be required to verify your identity before processing certain requests pertaining to your personal information.
 We may be unable to fulfill your request if we cannot verify your identity to the degree of certainty applicable law and/or regulations require.

-For access or deletion requests, the current regulations issued by California’s Office of the Attorney General require us to verify your identity to either “a reasonable degree of certainty” (based on at least two data points) or “a reasonably high degree of certainty” (based on at least three data points, including your signed declaration, under penalty of perjury, that you are the person whose information is the subject of the request), depending on the nature of the information involved and the likelihood of harm in the event of unauthorized access or deletion.
+For Right to Know, Right to Access, or Right to Delete requests, the current regulations issued by California’s Office of the Attorney General require us to verify your identity to either “a reasonable degree of certainty” (based on at least two data points) or “a reasonably high degree of certainty” (based on at least three data points, including your signed declaration, under penalty of perjury, that you are either the person whose information is the subject of the request or are duly authorized to act on their behalf), depending on the specific type of request, the nature of the information involved, and the likelihood of harm in the event of unauthorized access or deletion.
 If we ask you to provide us with additional personal information we did not already possess in order to verify your identity, we may not use that information for any other purpose and must delete it after processing your request (except as otherwise required for compliance with applicable record-keeping requirements).
-If the access or deletion request pertains to a household rather than an individual consumer, we may be required to verify the identities of all household members to whom the request pertains.
+If the request pertains to a household rather than an individual consumer, we may be required to verify the identities of all household members to whom the request pertains.

 Even if we verify your identity to “a reasonably high degree of certainty,” the regulations prohibit us from disclosing certain types of extremely sensitive information in connection with an access request.
 For example (but without limitation), if we possessed your Social Security Number, we could not provide you with the actual number we possessed.

-Opt-out requests do not require these verification steps, although we may refuse requests if we have a reasonable, good faith belief that they are fraudulent.
+Opt-out requests do not require these verification steps, although we may refuse an opt-out request if we have a reasonable, documented, good faith belief that it is fraudulent.